Genaker/nodejento/README.md

 # NodeJento (formerly known as NodeGento)

-NodeJS implementation of the Magento 2 ORM without using legacy PHP
+NodeJS implementation of the Magento 2 ORM and Microservice Framework components without using legacy PHP.

 This repo uses Sequelize to connect to the Magento 2 database directly without invocation of the Magento 2 PHP framework, so we won’t have to write any MYSQL queries.